KCostanzo/SpaceAttack/README.md

 ###Tech

-All JS, built using canvas display and position mapping.
+All JavaScript, built using canvas display and position mapping.

 ###Implementation Details